 During this webinar series, family strengthening professionals are introduced to the power and purpose of parent coaching.
 Over the course of the series, participants will grow their parenting knowledge and facilitation skills to be better prepared to lead ten valuable parenting conversations.
 The series is based on current research and best practices in the field of child development and parent education.
 Participants are encouraged to create a parent coaching guide, to support their family strengthening work, using Are We There Yet?
 Conversations to Help Navigate Parenting.
 The exercises will be provided during each webinar, or you may purchase the complete guide.

-The introductory webinar is available in Strategies 2.0’s Webinar Library (below).
+The previous webinars in this series are available in Strategies 2.0’s Webinar Library below.

 Intended Audience: family support professionals who work directly with diverse parenting populations, including parenting coaches/educators, family advocates, early childhood educators, and therapists